Joint Custody Versus Sole Custody in Arizona

-Joint v Sole Custody AZ
+Joint and Sole Custody in Arizona

 Everyone knows what is being discussed when the word divorce comes up.
 Most even know that the phrase dissolution of marriage is a legal phrase used to replace the more common word of divorce.
-But not nearly as many are clear about the other phrases thrown around frequently during Arizona divorce proceedings.
+But not nearly as many are clear about the other phrases are thrown around frequently during Arizona divorce proceedings.

 Legal Decision Making: This is the phrase that has taken the place of the phrase “child custody” in Arizona courts.

 Most parents often want to know whether joint or sole custody is best for their children.
-In most situations, both parents are involved in making the major decisions regarding raising their child: health care, education, religion, residence, etc. When parents are married, they aren’t required to seek a legal right to decision making for their child.
+In most situations, both parents are involved in making the major decisions regarding raising their child: health care, education, religion, residence, etc. When parents are married, they aren’t required to seek a legal right to decision-making for their child.
 But if there is a disagreement regarding which parent has the right to make a decision, or if government officials find that one or both parents are unfit for decision-making on their child’s behalf, the family courts will intervene to make a decision that is in the best interests of the child.

-The child’s wishes.
+- The child’s wishes

-The child’s relationship with each of their parents.
+- The child’s relationship with each of their parents

-The child and parents’ mental and physical health.
+- The child and parents’ mental and physical health

-Issues with domestic violence or child abuse.
+- Issues with domestic violence or child abuse

-Parents’ completion of programs required by Arizona state law.
+- Parents’ completion of programs required by Arizona state law

-Agreement/disagreement between parents regarding legal decision making and parenting time.
+- Agreement/disagreement between parents regarding legal decision making and parenting time